Hongske/subeta/custom-css/Modernised/README.md

 ## ⭐ Changelog

+- <strong>2024/05/21</strong>
+  - Bugfixed image-size for oracle-item in sidebar

+<br>
+<details>
+<summary>📅 2024 April</summary>

 - <strong>2024/04/27</strong>
   - Added options to hide individual links in the battle-menu
   - Added options to change the font-weight of individual links in the battle-menu
   - Updated the code generator for the new options and added a load-option (to load an existing config-list)

-<br>
-<details>
-<summary>📅 2024 April</summary>

 - <strong>2024/04/12</strong>
   - Added styling for when you view someone else's wishlist
 - <strong>2024/04/08</strong>